Student Blogging Challenges

 YouthMADE Festival: Digital Promise’s Youth Making, Activism, Art and Design in Education Festival invites students, educators, advocates, and organizations around the globe to host and join events showcasing youth-led work in May.

-May is also Mental Health Awareness Month and Asian American Heritage Month: Check out curriculum guides from the Angel Island Immigration Station Foundation.
+May is also Military Appreciation Month, Mental Health Awareness Month, and Asian American Heritage Month: Check out curriculum guides from the Angel Island Immigration Station Foundation.

 100 Days of Summer Writing challenge: Moving Writers encourages people to write for 100 consecutive days during the summer.